 Follow Proper Cleaning Procedure:

 As I have mentioned, you clean the skillet before & after use of it.
 Cast iron takes a long time to subside at room temperature.
-Never immerse or rinsed the hot cookware with cold water.
+Never immerse or rinse the hot cookware with cold water.

 Now use a soft nylon scrubber to pull out the food oddments.
 Never use any hard scrubber; it also destroys the polymerized layer.